Sungnikah/.github/profile/README.md

 ## Mission :

-- Sleek and modern design.
+- Sleek and modern design to help new user outcoming or onboarding process.
 - Easy navigation and user-friendly interface making the best impact for wedding industry.
 - The best platform digital wedding invitation and easy to use.
 - Cross platform and connection other people to find information with the best gift souvenirs